EiffelWebFramework/ewf_examples/YouTypeIt/Readme.md

 In the image we can see the response status 201, that means the resource was created.
 ![alt tab](./img/POST_API.png)

-Finally we can get the root resouce and we will see the previous created message as part of it
+Finally we can get the root resource and we will see the previous created message as part of it, also you can navigate to a particular message doing a request like that `GET GET http://localhost:8888/api/${messsageid}` where messageid is the unique id representing a message.
 ![alt tab](./img/GET_AFTER_POST.png)